Catherine de Medici: the Story of Three in a Marriage

 Wednesday 3rd November 2021

-Catherine de Medici, the only woman ever to rule France, married Henry, second son of King Francis I. This was a dazzling match for a Florentine “daughter of merchants”.
+Catherine de Medici, the only woman ever to rule France, married Henry, second son of King Francis I. This was a dazzling match for a Florentine “daughter of a merchant”.
+But the young bride arrived in a strange country to find a third person in the marriage, and her new husband completely uninterested in her.